 Find dates, times and additional details regarding the School of Social Welfare Graduation Recognition Ceremonies.

 This policy document articulates the procedures for hearing grievances arising in Social Welfare.

 Academic handbooks for students enrolled in the B.S.W., M.S.W., and Ph.D. degree programs at the School of Social Welfare.

 Incomplete grades are given only for circumstances beyond a student’s control.
 If the course is part of a sequence (e.g., 540-541, 610-612, 620-621), you cannot begin the second course until the incomplete has been completed.
 In all other cases, incomplete grades must be completed by the end of the following year or they will be changed to Fs.
-It is the student’s responsibility to request an incomplete from the course instructor.
-If the instructor agrees to grant your request, it is the student’s responsibility to submit the completed Incomplete Grade Agreement form to their academic advisor.
+It is the student’s responsibility to request an incomplete from the course instructor and work with the instructor to get the form completed.

 View job opportunities that are available in your field of study through the University Career Center.

 Learn more about B.S.W. and M.S.W. licensing information.

 Master Syllabus for an individual course is a template that is used by individual instructors to develop their course.
 This template specifies content, outcomes, and resources for B.S.W., M.S.W., and Ph.D. programs.